MENU

 at least 2 weeks to go

-Put plumped fruit, brown sugar, lemon juice and zest, suet, candied peel, nutmeg, apple, orange zest and mixed nuts in a pan and heat for 10 minutes.
+Put the plumped fruit, brown sugar, lemon juice and zest, suet, candied peel, nutmeg, apple, orange zest and mixed nuts in a pan and heat for 10 minutes.
 Mix in the reserved liquid and leave to cool.

 5 hours 40 minutes to go